litan/kojo/README.md

 **IDE setup**

 * Intellij IDEA
-Just import via the sbt build config
+Import a new project via the Kojo SBT settings.

 * Eclipse
-Just import via the sbt build config

-* Run `./sbt.sh eclipse` to generate project files for Eclipse.
-Then import the newly generated project into Eclipse
+Run `./sbt.sh eclipse` to generate project files for Eclipse.
+Then import the newly generated project into Eclipse.

 For running Kojo from within an IDE, the main class is `net.kogics.kojo.lite.DesktopMain`.
 For debugging, the main class is `net.kogics.kojo.lite.Main`.